 Associate Researcher and Principal Investigator

 Matthew Wolfgram, Ph.D., is an anthropologist of education and education researcher at the Wisconsin Center for Education Research.
 His research employs ethnography, participatory action research, and other qualitative research methods to study factors that impact the educational experiences of minoritized college students.
-His recent publications are featured in New Directions for Higher Education, International Journal of Qualitative Studies in Education, Harvard Education Review, Teachers College Record, AERA Open, Journal of Education and Work, Action Research, and Anthropology & Education Quarterly.
+His recent publications are featured in New Directions for Higher Education, International Journal of Qualitative Studies in Education, Harvard Education Review, Teachers College Record, AERA Open, Journal of Education and Work, Action Research, Anthropology & Education Quarterly, and Refuge: Canada's Journal on Refugees.
 Dr. Wolfgram's newest study examines STEM experiences of Hmong undergraduates across Wisconsin—studentengagedpar.wceruw.org.

 Phone: (608) 436-0478